armv7/8 support (Debian/Ubuntu)

 Attempting to build Foreman core remains.

-#8 Updated by Dominic Cleal almost 4 years ago
+#8 Updated by Dominic Cleal about 4 years ago

 I attempted to build Foreman core on armhf today: